-Shut down the DataNode using the applicable commands in the "Controlling HDP Services Manually" section of HDP Reference Guide.
+Shut down the DataNode using the applicable commands in Controlling HDP Services Manually.

 2. Enable SASL

 Configure the following properties in the /etc/hadoop/conf/hdfs-site.xml file to enable DataNode SASL.

 The dfs.data.transfer.protection property enables DataNode SASL.
 You can set this property to one of the following values: